How to use the XNAT platform for accessing and downloading MRI and MEG scan data

 How to access data in XNAT

 MEG and MRI Projects in Calpendo will be mirrored in XNAT (provided data from the project has been uploaded to XNAT).
 The system will attempt to assign a PI, project owner, and project users to the XNAT project based on the details it finds in Calpendo.
-This sync happens twice a day, so any changes made in Calpendo should be reflected in XNAT within 12 hours.
+This sync happens once an hour, so any changes made in Calpendo should be reflected in XNAT within 1-2 hours.
 Provided you are listed in Calpendo as a user of a project, you should have access to all that projects’ data in XNAT.

 Finding your data in XNAT